Introduction To Web Services Interview Questions and Answers

 1)Use methods like GET, POST, PUT, DELETE, etc. with proper restrictions.
 They should be executed with those restrictions.

-2)Whenever an error is generated then proper HTTP error message should be invoked.
+2)Whenever an error is generated then a proper HTTP error message should be invoked.

 3)When a request for a session is made user-based authentication must be performed.